Luca Bittante

-Luca Bittante (born 14 August 1993) is an Italian footballer who plays for club Monterosi.
+Luca Bittante (born 14 August 1993) is an Italian footballer who plays for Serie D club Sora.

 Club career

 Born in Bassano del Grappa, Bittante finished his youth career with Fiorentina, but left without making a first-team appearance, signing a co-ownership deal with Avellino.

 On 24 August, Bittante made his Serie B debut, starting in a 2–1 home success over Novara.

 On 19 June 2014, Fiorentina and Avellino renewed the co-ownership for another year.

 On 3 February 2023, Bittante signed with Monterosi in Serie C.